-Since White's arrival, Duke has captured three NCAA Championships - women's tennis in 2009, men's basketball in 2010 and men's lacrosse in 2010 - and nine ACC titles (three in 2011).
-On the strength of 14 teams participating in NCAA Championship competition and robust finishes in several sports, Duke ranked fifth in the 2011 Learfield Sports Directors' Cup standings, which determine an institution's all-around strength in intercollegiate athletics.
-The fifth-place finish matched Duke's best in the rankings and its 1171.50 points earned were the most in program history.
-The fifth-place showing marked the eighth consecutive year that Duke has ended among the nation's top 20 programs.
-In White's three years at Duke, the Blue Devils placed 17th (2009), 10th (2010) and fifth (2011) in the Directors' Cup standings.
+Since White's arrival, Duke has captured three NCAA Championships - women's tennis in 2009, men's basketball in 2010 and men's lacrosse in 2010 - and 12 ACC titles (three in 2012).
+On the strength of 14 teams participating in NCAA Championship competition and robust finishes in several sports, Duke ranked 16th in the 2012 Learfield Sports Directors' Cup standings, which determine an institution's all-around strength in intercollegiate athletics.
+The 16th-place showing marked the ninth consecutive year that Duke has ended among the nation's top 20 programs.
+In 2011, Duke placed fifth, matching the school's best finish in the rankings and its 1171.50 points earned were the most in program history.
+In White's four years at Duke, the Blue Devils placed 17th (2009), 10th (2010), fifth (2011) and 16th (2012) in the Directors' Cup standings.

-Twenty-three Blue Devil teams ranked among the nation's top 10 teams during the past three seasons with six - men's basketball (2009, 2010, 2011), men's lacrosse (2010) and women's tennis (2009, 2010) - reaching No. 1.
-In all, 42 Duke teams advanced to NCAA postseason competition the last three seasons.
+Thirty-five Blue Devil teams ranked among the nation's top 10 teams during the past four seasons with six - men's basketball (2009, 2010, 2011), men's lacrosse (2010) and women's tennis (2009, 2010) - reaching No. 1.
+In all, 56 Duke teams advanced to NCAA postseason competition the last four seasons.

-Individually, 89 student-athletes earned All-America, 159 All-ACC and 103 All-Region or District honors the past three years.
-During White's tenure, Duke boasts seven NCAA individual champions in Juliet Bottorff (outdoor track and field 10k in 2011), Mallory Cecil (women's tennis in 2009), Abby Johnston (three-meter diving in 2011), Nick McCrory (platform diving in 2010 and 2011), and Becca Ward (women's fencing, saber in 2009 and 2011).
-In 2011, Duke celebrated four individual NCAA and 11 individual ACC titles.
+Individually, 126 student-athletes earned All-America, 218 All-ACC and 136 All-Region or District honors the past four years.
+During White's tenure, Duke boasts nine NCAA individual champions in Curtis Beach (indoor track and field heptathlon in 2012), Juliet Bottorff (outdoor track and field 10k in 2011), Mallory Cecil (women's tennis in 2009), Abby Johnston (three-meter diving in 2011), Nick McCrory (platform diving in 2010 and 2011), and Becca Ward (women's fencing, saber in 2009, 2011 and 2012).
+In 2012, Duke celebrated two individual NCAA and 10 individual ACC titles.

 Academically, Duke teams continued strong performances under White.
-In the 2011 spring semester, 25 of 26 Blue Devil varsity teams earned grade point averages of 3.0 or better after 24 of 26 teams achieved the same during the fall of 2010.
+In the 2012 spring semester, 25 of 26 Blue Devil varsity teams earned grade point averages of 3.0 or better - the exact amount that achieved the same during the fall of 2011.

 In two key elements in tracking a department's academic success, Duke ranked among the nation's best again.
 Duke posted a 97% Graduation Success Rate (GSR) and 14 teams achieved a 100% GSR.
-Fifteen Blue Devil teams were ranked in the top 10% of their respective sport in the most recent Academic Performance Rate (APR) Report, including the men's basketball team that was only one of four national champions from 2009-10 included on the list.
-Duke was one of only three football programs in the ACC to qualify for this recognition and the 95 percent rate posted by the Blue Devils was the second-highest among FBS teams in the nation.
+Thirteen Blue Devil teams were ranked in the top 10% of their respective sports in the most recent Academic Performance Rate (APR) Report, including the men's basketball and football teams.
+In the 2012 report, Duke (989) ranked second among all FBS schools, behind only Northwestern (995), and seventh among all Division I - FBS and FCS - programs.

-Individually in 2011, senior Dorian Cohen (men's fencing) received an NCAA Postgraduate Scholarship (one of 26 awarded nationally), while Allie Speidel (women's swimming and diving) was awarded one of 31 Marshall Scholarships in the United States.
-Three Duke student-athletes were selected CoSIDA Academic All-America, while 16 others received National Scholar-Athlete or Scholar All-America accolades.
-During the 2010 fall semester, 469 student-athletes posted a 3.0 grade point average or better.
-That number was 462 during the 2011 spring semester.
-In White's three-year tenure, former women's tennis player Parker Goyer won a Rhodes Scholarship (2009), while track athlete Sally Liu (2009) and Speidel (2011) earned prestigious Marshall Scholarships.
+Individually in 2012, seniors Sophia Dunworth (women's volleyball) and Becca Ward (women's fencing) received prestigious NCAA Postgraduate Scholarships.
+Eight Duke student-athletes were selected CoSIDA Academic All-America, while 26 others received National Scholar-Athlete or Scholar All-America accolades.
+In White's fouryear tenure, former women's tennis player Parker Goyer won a Rhodes Scholarship (2009), while track athlete Sally Liu (2009) and Allie Speidel (2011) earned Marshall Scholarships.